MicrosoftDocs/visualstudio-docs/docs/test/how-to-import-load-test-results-into-a-repository.md

 ---
-title: "How to: Import Load Test Results into a Repository in Visual Studio" ms.date: 10/19/2016 ms.topic: conceptual
+title: "How to: Import Load Test Results into a Repository" ms.date: 10/19/2016 ms.topic: conceptual
 helpviewer_keywords: